jueyang/know-your-tools/1-use-git.md

-## Week 2: Website structure, git and GitHub
+## Website structure, git and GitHub

 First, hope you had a good week navigating the command line.
 We will do a quick review, talk a bit about file structure, and dive into the git/GitHub workflow.